 It’s a business and like almost all businesses, you need a little capital.
 You might need to pay for an advert, pay for a book cover artist (please do!
 Most “home-made” covers are really not good), hire an editor, buy your domain name etc.

 As someone who runs their own business I can tell you it’s best to learn about this stuff early and have systems in place before you need them.
 How you keep records of your sales, your invoices, your expenses – these are things you can be learning now.

 Check out these two videos by authors who self published compared to traditionally published.
 Because there are costs for both.

 Writing takes a lot of time.
 There is plotting and planning, writing, building worlds, editing, weedling out errors and consistency issues, searching for beta readers, networking, brand creation….

 Seriously it goes on and on.
-Add into that the rest of your life and things can get ugly.
+Add to that the rest of your life and things can get ugly.
 After all, we’d rather write than do ironing or run errands or argue with the boiler repair man… but all these “non-writing” things keep stealing fragments of our time.

-In order to let creative juices flow (wow does that sound dirty), I like to make a list make a list in my diary of things I need to get done.
+In order to let creative juices flow (wow does that sound dirty), I like to make a list in my diary of things I need to get done.
 I like to keep my diary evenly spaced throughout the week so it roughly gives me equal amounts of writing time each day.

 A good method is to write down the writing you want to get done.
 Was there a specific scene you wanted to complete?
 Or how about 2 hours research on medieval weaponry?

 If you know what needs to get done you can plan for it, schedule it in and it can help to avoid Creative Constipation.
-Then you can happily leap to your desk/bed/couch/flying carpet (wherever it is you write) and know exactly what you need to do have a successful day.
+Then you can happily leap to your desk/bed/couch/flying carpet (wherever it is you write) and know exactly what you need to do, to have a successful day.

 05 You’re going to f#ck up / fail